 \subsection{Proof of Theorem \ref{sections-are-lines}}

 Let $J_0$ be the given integrable almost complex structure on $X$.
 Choose a small neighborhood $U\subset X\sm(S_1\cup\dots\cup S_d)$ of the $12$-point critical locus $\Crit\subset X$ of $f$.
-Denote by $\J$ the space of almost complex structures $J\colon TX\to TX$ such that \begin{enumerate}\item $J$ coincides with $J_0$ inside $U$, \item the fibres of $f$ are pseudoholomorphic. \end{enumerate} Clearly these condition imply that the orientations on $X$ and on the fibers of $f$ induced by $J$ and $J_0$ coincide.
+Denote by $\J$ the space of almost complex structures $J\colon TX\to TX$ such that \begin{enumerate}\item $J$ coincides with $J_0$ inside $U$, \item the fibres of $f$ are pseudoholomorphic. \end{enumerate} Clearly these conditions imply that the orientations on $X$ and on the fibres of $f$ induced by $J$ and $J_0$ coincide.

 \begin{Lem} For each $J\in\J$ there exists a symplectic structure $\om$ on $X$ which tames $J$. \end{Lem}